rbclark/HomeCommanderServer/README.md

 ## Usage

     bundle install
-    sudo -E bundle exec ruby server.rb
+    bundle exec ruby server.rb <TTYDevice> <optional server port>

-sudo is required since it binds to port 80.
-This is a limitation of the Home Commander application.
+The server will then startup on port 80 by default.
+If you wish to run on a different port you can pass it as the first argument the the program as shown above.